Joyce Maynard: Fiction

 Maynard published her first novel, Baby Love, in 1981.
-Her 1992 novel To Die For drew from the Pamela Smart murder case and was adapted into the 1995 film of the same name, directed by Gus Van Sant and starring Nicole Kidman, Matt Dillon, and Joaquin Phoenix.
+Her 1992 novel To Die For drew from the Pamela Smart murder case and was adapted into a 1995 film, also called To Die For, directed by Gus Van Sant and starring Nicole Kidman, Matt Dillon, and Joaquin Phoenix.
 In the late 1990s, she wrote to her readers in an online discussion forum, The Domestic Affairs Message Board.

 She published two books of young adult fiction: The Usual Rules (2003) and The Cloud Chamber (2005).
-Her true crime book, Internal Combustion (2006), dealt with the case of Nancy Seaman, a Michigan resident who was convicted of killing her husband in 2004.
-The novel Labor Day was published in 2009 and turned into a movie of the same name, written and directed by Jason Reitman.
+Her true crime book Internal Combustion (2006) deals with the case of Nancy Seaman, a Michigan resident convicted in 2004 of killing her husband.
+The novel Labor Day was published in 2009 and adapted into a movie, written and directed by Jason Reitman and starring Kate Winslet and Josh Brolin.
 Her other novels include The Good Daughters (2010), After Her (2013), and Under the Influence (2016).